shachi-lab/nanoBASIC_UNO/docs/nanoBASIC_UNO_Reference_Manual_en.md

 ---

 ## AutoRun Function
-NanoBASIC UNO provides an AutoRun feature that automatically executes a program stored in EEPROM when the device is powered on.
+nanoBASIC UNO provides an AutoRun feature that automatically executes a program stored in EEPROM when the device is powered on.

 AutoRun is enabled when the program is saved using `SAVE !`.